smapiot/Piral.Blazor/README.md

 }
 ```

-## Running and debugging the pilet :rocket:
+## Running and Debugging the Pilet :rocket:

-From your blazor project folder, run your pilet via the Piral CLI:
+From your Blazor project folder, run your pilet via the Piral CLI:

 ```sh
 cd ../piral~/<project-name>